moyphilip/moyphilip.github.io/_posts/2016-12-25-Ames-Analysis.md

 test.drop(test_remove, axis = 1, inplace = True)
 ```

-Here I impute the nulls.
-There were categorical features that had a category "None" so I assumed the nulls were suppose to be "None" or 0 if numeric.
+Here we impute the nulls.
+There were categorical features that had a category "None" so we assume the nulls were suppose to be "None" or 0 if numeric.
 Electrical is true null because it does not have the category "None".
-A true null is when the value is truly unknown and cannot be assumed.
+A true null is when the value is truly unknown and cannot be assumed (more about this later).
+We create a list of true null columns to be imputed later on.

 ```python